-Dr. Schiller and his co-PI Dr. Douglas Lowy led the initial development and characterization of the HPV prophylactic vaccines that ultimately became the commercial vaccines Cervarix and Gardasil.
+Dr. Schiller and his co-PI, Dr. Douglas Lowy, led the initial development and characterization of the human papillomavirus (HPV) prophylactic vaccines that ultimately became the commercial vaccines Cervarix and Gardasil.
 They currently study basic aspects of the papillomavirus life cycle, second-generation HPV vaccines, and HPV capsid-based vaccines against other infection agents and cancers.
 The lab is also developing cancer therapies based on the preferential binding of HPV capsids to tumor cells.

 Papillomaviruses: Basic Biology and Vaccine Development